mevdschee/saferbq/README.md

 ```

 ### Combining with Positional Parameters

+You can mix the named parameters with positional parameters.

 ```go
 sql := "SELECT * FROM $project.$dataset.$table WHERE id = ?
 AND status = ?"